Sailing with a light westerly to North Head at dawn.

 The Inuit kayak sail is well suited to the low moment-resisting profile of a kayak.
 Its sail area is relatively small and contributes to topping up the hull speed of the down-wind journey of the kayaker.

 The Maori canoe sail - or V-sail - with its high centre of effort, is not as well-suited to the low moment-resisting profile of a kayak.
 In a canoe the combined weight of the mutiple paddlers leaning out to windward can compensate for the over-turning effect of the V-sail - this is difficult to compensate for in a kayak with a single paddler.
 The V-sail is also prone to a yawl-effect when travelling directly downwind.
+And when this type of V-sail is mounted onto the deck of a kayak it has a further disdvantage - the foot of the sail will generate a stalling effect on hull speed when the kayak's bow overtakes the wave infront and gets partially buried within the wave on its way through - which is often the case in steep seas.
+Obvious conclusion: The smaller profile of the simply rigged Inuit kayak sail rig holds multiple benefits for the sea kayaker as compared with the V-sail design of the Maori canoe.

 Other thoughts: